futureg-lab/mx-scraper/README.md

 mx-scraper fetch https://www.google.com --plugin images -v

 # Alternatively, for a sequence of non-uniform terms, prefixing is often required
-# Generally speaking, it is unnecessary but it is definitely required for generic ones (like ids or names)
+# It is unnecessary but it not required for generic ones (like ids or names)
 # The behavior of how each term is parsed depends on the plugin implementation
 mx-scraper fetch --meta-only -v img:https://www.google.com to:https://mto.to/series/68737